o2r-project/api/docs/job.md

 Create and run a new execution job with an HTTP `POST` request using `multipart/form-data`.
 Requires a `compendium_id`.

+!!! note "Required user level and authentication"

+    The user creating a new compendium must have the required [user level](user.md#user-levels).
+    Requests must be authenticated with a cookie `connect.sid`, see [user authentication](user.md#client-authentication).

 `curl -F compendium_id=$ID https://…/api/v1/job`